brocksauvage/AAAC-Web-Development-Demonstration/README.md

 ### Conclusion

 Thank you for taking the time to look through my application!
+I originally heard about Code Foo from postings on the IGN website.
+I've seen it posted annually for a few years now, so I thought I'd give it a shot!
 If you have any questions, please feel free to reach out to me at bsauvage14@gmail.com.
 Thank you for your consideration!